brunexgeek/protogen/README.md

 {"name":"Michelle","age":24,"colors":["yellow"]}
 ```

 You can define `PROTOGEN_OBFUSCATE_NAMES` before the inclusion to enable obfuscated JSON field names.
-This feature can be used to make a little difficult for curious people to find out your JSON field names (e.g. internal microservices).
+This feature can be used to make a little difficult for curious people to find out your JSON field names by inspecting binary files.

 ```
 #define PROTOGEN_OBFUSCATE_NAMES